NATO calls Russia its 'most significant and direct threat'

 Still, strains among NATO allies have also emerged as the cost of energy and other essential goods has skyrocketed, partly because of the the war and tough Western sanctions on Russia.
 There also are tensions over how the war will end and what, if any, concessions Ukraine should make to stop the fighting.

-Money could also be a sensitive issue — just nine of NATO’s 30 members currently meet the organization’s target of spending 2% of gross domestic product on defense.
+Money remains a sensitive issue — just nine of NATO’s 30 members currently meet the organization’s target of spending 2% of gross domestic product on defense.

 British Prime Minister Boris Johnson, whose country does hit the target, urged NATO allies “to dig deep to restore deterrence and ensure defense in the decade ahead.”

-The war has already triggered a big increase in NATO’s forces in eastern Europe, and allies are expected to agree at the summit to boost the strength of the alliance’s rapid reaction force nearly eightfold, from 40,000 to 300,000 troops, by next year.
-The troops will be based in their home nations but dedicated to specific countries on NATO’s eastern flank, where the alliance plans to build up stocks of equipment and ammunition.
+The leaders also published NATO's new Strategic Concept, its once-a-decade set of priorities and goals.

-Stoltenberg said it was part of the “the biggest overhaul of our collective defense since the end of the Cold War.”
+The last such document, in 2010, called Russia a “strategic partner.”
+At the time, the idea of Russia waging a land war on NATO's borders would have sounded far-fetched.

-The leaders are also set to publish NATO's new Strategic Concept, its once-a-decade set of priorities and goals.
+Now, NATO accused Russia of using "coercion, subversion, aggression and annexation" to extend its reach.

 For the first time, the leaders of Japan, Australia, South Korea and New Zealand are attending the summit as guests, a reflection of the growing importance of Asia and the Pacific region.